Hanukkah: Traditional view

 Tertiary sources in the Jewish tradition make reference to this account.

-The 12th century scholar Maimonides, known for correcting certain of Aristotle's errors by reference to the Hebrew bible, and subsequently introducing Aristotelianism to both the Jewish world and to the Christian scholastics, described Hanukkah thus in the Mishneh Torah, his authoritative 14 volume compendium on Jewish law:
+Maimonides (12th century) described Hanukkah as follows:

 When, on the twenty-fifth of Kislev, the Jews had emerged victorious over their foes and destroyed them, they re-entered the Temple where they found only one jar of pure oil, enough to be lit for only a single day; yet they used it for lighting the required set of lamps for eight days, until they managed to press olives and produce pure oil.
 Because of this, the sages of that generation ruled that the eight days beginning with the twenty-fifth of Kislev should be observed as days of rejoicing and praising the Lord.
 Lamps are lit in the evening over the doors of the homes, on each of the eight nights, so as to display the miracle.
 These days are called Hanukkah, when it is forbidden to lament or to fast, just as it is on the days of Purim.
 Lighting the lamps during the eight days of Hanukkah is a religious duty imposed by the sages.